Logos for Church is here—equip every leader in your church. Learn more

 Logos Baptist Legacy Libraries focus on preaching and ministry with resources such as the John MacArthur Sermon Archive (3,127 sermons), the Founder’s Press Ministry collection, and the New American Commentary series.

-Logos Reformed Legacy Libraries focus on theology with collections like the 13-volume Gospel According to the Old Testament Series, the Eerdmans D. A. Carson Collection, and volumes from the Works of Jonathan Edwards.
+Logos Reformed Legacy Libraries focus on theology with collections like the 13-volume Gospel According to the Old Testament series, the Eerdmans D. A. Carson Collection, and volumes from the Works of Jonathan Edwards series.

 Those are just a few examples.

 If you’re a bookaholic like me, you might own thousands of physical and digital books.
-But you won’t likely be able to reference all of your physical books each time you do Bible study or research.
+But you won’t likely be able to reference all those books each time you do Bible study or research.

 But in Logos, you can—even if you never read a single one front to back.

-Logos’ tagging, datasets, and features give you access to the information you need when you need it:
+Logos’s tagging, datasets, and features give you access to the information you need when you need it, increasing the value of your books:

-• A diversity of systematic and biblical theologies leads to more comprehensive results in the relevant sections of Passage Guide
+• A diversity of systematic and biblical theologies leads to more comprehensive results.

-• More background resources and secondary literary works means more results in Passage Guide/Cultural Concepts
+• More background resources and secondary literary works increase the capacity of Smart Search.

 Have your eye on a Legacy Library but aren’t ready to make the full investment?
 You can pay in monthly installments with an interest-free payment plan.
 Any order over $100 qualifies.
 When you check out on logos.com, simply choose the payment plan option—from there, it’s easy to select the length of the plan and see your monthly payments.*